Curveball (Ugly Betty): Plot

 Later in the bleachers, Betty and Matt meet up with Henry and Chloe.
 Betty finds herself stuck between the two, leading to Betty's thoughts debating between the two on the "Fantasy Jumbotron", which is keeping score.
 After the game is over, Matt asks Betty why she was afraid to tell Henry about the two moving in together.
 At home, Betty becomes more conflicted when she tells Hilda that she is still not over Henry.
 At work the following day, Betty is still waiting for Jodie's phone call when Marc comes by to tell Betty that he has received a call, leaving Betty to encourage him.
 Betty then calls The New York Review and then shows up at the magazine to see Jodie at the desk, having stolen the job for herself, which devastates her.
 Marc on the other hand later stuns Wilhelmina with the news that he did get a job with Vogue.

 As Betty returns to Mode while crying her heart out to Matt's voicemails, she sees Henry's Facebook post and meets him at City Park.
 As the two meet up and catch up with old times, they say their goodbyes and share a kiss, as Matt watches from afar.

-Wilhelmina is extremely upset over being forced to work with Claire, when Victoria stops by and shares an icy exchange with Claire.
+Wilhelmina is upset by being forced to work with Claire, when Victoria stops by and shares an icy exchange with Claire.
 This gives Wilhelmina a plan.
 Wilhelmina warms up to Victoria to find out just what kind of connection Claire has to Victoria by playing tennis, singing songs and drinking midday.
 Then Wilhemina discovers that Claire and Cal had an affair and ended up with a child.